ClaytonCTW123/Projects/README.md

 ## Setup Instructions
 1. Clone the repo
-2. Open `index.html` in your browser
+2. Go to where each project is stored in the repository.
+3. Download the relevant file for each project.